Bet Lynch: Storylines

-When Annie Walker (Doris Speed) retires in 1983 after 46 years as landlady of The Rovers Return, her son, Billy, takes over the license of The Rovers Return.
+When Annie Walker (Doris Speed) retires in 1983 after 46 years as landlady of The Rovers Return, her son, Billy, takes over the licence of The Rovers Return.
 He is involved in various dodgy dealings and screws up frequently.
 He is the landlord for less than a year; he gets in trouble with the brewery and the tenancy is purchased back by Newton & Ridley.
 The brewery decides to appoint a manager rather than sell the licence.
 Sarah Ridley appoints Bet manager after receiving a petition from many of the Street's residents who nominate her for the role.
 Bet is flabbergasted, but ecstatic.
 She moves out of the corner shop flat into The Rovers in January 1985.
 Bet is involved in a fire at The Rovers in 1986, but is saved by Kevin Webster (Michael Le Vell).
 The place is gutted but eventually refurbished and she moves back in a few weeks later.
 When the tenancy of The Rovers is being sold by the brewery in 1987, Bet can't raise the money to buy it.
 Club owner Alec Gilroy (Roy Barraclough) offers her a loan but she can't pay him back so flees to Spain for a few weeks.
 Alec manages to track her down to bring her back, and then proposes to her.
-They later get married.
-The marriage goes better than expected, and Bet falls pregnant in 1988 at the age of 48 (more than 30 years after giving birth to Martin), only to lose the baby in an early miscarriage.
+They later marry.
+The marriage goes better than expected, and Bet falls pregnant in 1988 at the age of 48 (more than thirty years after giving birth to Martin), only to lose the baby in an early miscarriage.
 Despite their loss, the couple are closer than ever afterwards and continue to work together to make The Rovers a success despite the occasional clashes with the brewery.
-Bet becomes closer to good friend Rita Fairclough in late 1989 after she helps her escape from Alan Bradley to Blackpool.
+Bet becomes closer to good friend Rita Fairclough (Barbara Knox) and helps her escape from Alan Bradley (Mark Eden) to Blackpool.